 3. Fins

-Fins are protrusions from the primary body of the heat spreader that enhance the amount of surface area available for conduction away from the heat source.
+Fins are protrusions from the primary body of the heat spreader that enhance the amount of surface area available for convection-based cooling away from the heat source.
 Ambient air flows between the fins and further removes heat from the fins, and thus from the system, by convection.
-Fins are made from the same base material as the rest of the heat spreader.
+Fins are usually made from lightweight, high-conductivity metals like aluminum or copper, though they don't need to be the same material as the base.

 4. Heat Pipes